On the robustness of modeling grounded word learning through a child's egocentric input: Discussion

 Overall, our results provide a roadmap for studying multimodal language acquisition in developing children.
 Compared to \cite{vong2024grounded}, we explore datasets from multiple children and numerous model types and configurations, showing robustness to the acquisition of word-referent mappings across all of these configurations.
 Nevertheless, there still remain many other interesting research opportunities at the intersection of developmentally rich datasets and modern machine learning methods to further close the data-efficiency gap and understand how humans effectively learn language from so little.
-In particular, we hope future work will build on our learnability results to develop more psychologically and developmentally plausible cognitive models \citep{portelance2024roles}, incorporating more realistic constraints as well as mechanisms for learning from actions and social interaction.
+In particular, we hope future work will build on our learnability results to develop more psychologically and developmentally plausible cognitive models \citep{portelance2024roles}, incorporating more realistic attention and memory constraints, mechanisms for learning from actions and social interaction, and additional endogenous sources of linguistic input \citep{zhao2025missing}.
+Another natural extension is learning from raw speech rather than text transcriptions, which would allow models to leverage phonological and prosodic cues.
+While modeling from speech introduces additional challenges due to acoustic variability \citep{merkx2019language}, recent progress in speech-image learning suggests this is an increasingly tractable research direction \citep{harwath2016unsupervised, chrupala2022visually}.